 This group is composed of faculty represented by the American Association of University Professors (AAUP).
-There were 287 employees in this group, including 129 females and 35 minorities.
+There were 298 employees in this group, including 139 females and 38 minorities.

-There were 18 hires into this job group, including 7 females, and 4 minorities.
-Twelve employees promoted within this group including 1 female and 2 minority males.
-The analysis shows that women are underrepresented as compared to availability by 4.
+There were 11 hires into this job group, including 6 females, and 5 minorities.
+There were 10 promotions within this job group, including 6 females.
+The analysis shows no underrepresentation.